About LAN Link

 In the case where neither the first place winner nor second place winner submits their (valid) personal details to LAN Link, within the required period of time, the prize is kept in the prize pool.

-LAN Link Network is a not-for-profit organisation, and therefore does not actively seek to gain money, equipment or services for personal use; rather, it will accept donations for the purpose of supporting a website for the advertisement of LANs and gaming events in Australia, as well as directly assisting LANs that are in need of resources.
+LAN Link Network is a not-for-profit organisation, and therefore does not actively seek to gain money, equipment or services for personal use; rather, it will accept donations for the purpose of supporting a website for the advertisement of LANs and games events in Australia, as well as directly assisting LANs that are in need of resources.

 Downloads and File Sharing

 While LAN events are mainly about playing games, they have often been used for downloading and/or file sharing across the network.
 The LAN Link Network does not condone illegal downloads, and by extent, illegal file sharing.
 Illegal downloading is the downloading of copyrighted works, without permission from the author of those works.
 'Works' includes, but is not limited to; movies, video clips, music, software (which in itself includes games), photos and artwork.
 The downloading and sharing of underage pornography is also illegal.
-LAN groups suspected of allowing illegal downloading and file sharing at their events, or promoting such behaviour publicly, will be omitted or removed from the listings on the LAN Link website.
+Games groups suspected of allowing illegal downloading and file sharing at their events, or promoting such behaviour publicly, will be omitted or removed from the listings on the LAN Link website.

 No meetings have been convened, thus no official agenda has been prepared.